linnykoleh/Spring/Notes.md

 	- The * wildcard replaces any group of characters
 	- The + wildcard is used to specify that the method to advise can also be found in subclasses identified by [FullClassName] criteria.
 	- `!within(se.ivankrizsan.spring..*)` - will result in join points that are NOT within the package se.ivankrizsan.spring or any of its subpackages being selected.
+	- * - Matches types (return and argument types), whole or partial names (package, class, method).
+	- .. - Matches zero or more arguments or packages.

 - There is also a list of designators that can be used to define the reach of the pointcut; for example, the `within(...)` designator can be used to limit the pointcut to a package